-Time schedule must either fit in with already scheduled council meetings or must indicate when special council meetings must be scheduled.
-P128 Special council meeting may have to be scheduled.
+Time schedule must either fit ih with already scheduled council meetings or must indicate when special council meetings must be scheduled.
+Special council meeting may have to be screduled.
 It is not clear to what person or structure in the parent municipality this budget must be submitted.
 However, it makes good sense for the council of the municipality to consider this budget at the same meeting that it considers he municipality's own proposed adjustments budget.
 Mayor Accounting officer Mayor Board of directors of entity Mayor must at least 10 months before start of budget year table in council time schedule outlining key deadlines for - preparation, tabling and approval of annual budget - annual review of IDP - annual review of budget-related policies - tabling and adoption of any amendments to IDP and budget-related policies - any consultative processes forming part of foregoing Accounting officer of municipal entity must assess entity's budgetary and financial performance for first six months of financial year, and submit assessment report to board of directors and parent municipality.
 Accounting officer of municipality must assess budgetary and financial performance of municipality for first six months of financial year, make recommendations on whether adjustments budget necessary, and recommend revised projections for revenues and expenses.
-This assessment must be submitted to the mayor, national treasury and the provincial treasury (presumably immediately). oort to 31 August 20 January 25 January 31 January 31 January or earlier if so requested by parent municipality 21(1)(b) Section 88 72(1), (2) and (3) 54(1)(f)
+This assessment must be submitted to the mayor, national treasury and the provincial treasury (presumably immediately).
+Mayor must submit accounting officer's report to council.
+Board of directors of municipal entity must submit to parent municipality proposed budget for entity for ensuing financial year.
+31 August 20 January 25 January 31 January 31 January or earlier if so requested by parent municipality 21(1)(b) Section 88 72(1), (2) and (3) 54(1)(f) 87